Nishnaabe-gkendaaswin Teg Indigenous Arbour

 Nminaadenmaanaanik maanda e-dakiimjik: N'Sawaakmok te maanda kinoomaagegamik; na'ii enji-zhin'kaadek maanpii N'sawaakmok, nsing zhi-maajiimak miiknan.
 Robinson-Huron Treaty ki maanda sa zhanda endzhi-kinoomaagziying, endzhi-nakiiying, miinwaa endnakiiying.
 Atikameksheng Anishnawbek miinwaa Wahnapitae First Nation pane maanpii bi-dnakiijik.
 Gchi-piitendamook gonda University of Sudbury enaangoomaawaat Nishnaaben, gbeyiing gewii nanda bi-wiijnakiimaawaat.
 Metiinyik gewe nminaadenmaanaanik wi gewe gewiinwaa baadoowaat nminaadendaanaa.

 Acknowledgement: Our institution is located in Sudbury, also known as N’Swakamok in Anishnabemowin, meaning “Where the three roads meet”.
 This land on which we learn, work and live is in the Robinson-Huron Treaty territory.
-We are located on the traditional lands of the Atikameksheng Anishnawbek and the Wahnapitae First Nation, and the University of Sudbury is proud of its relationship and long history with the Anishnaabeg.
+We are located on the traditional lands of the Atikameksheng Anishnawbek and the Wahnapitae First Nations, and the University of Sudbury is proud of its relationship and long history with the Anishnaabeg.
 We would also like to recognize the presence and important contributions of Métis peoples in the community and on this land.